MUICT-SERU/iwesep19-idioms/README.md

 Answer: We found that 3 out of the 4 selected projects adopt the with open idiom.
 However, the amount of adoption differs.
 One project only contains the idiom without the non-idiomatic counterpart.
 The other two projects have non-idiomatic code more at the beginning and idiomatic code more from the middle to the last release.

+The scatter plot graphs below show the occurrence of Idiomatic and NOn-idiomatic codes through time.
+The red dot represents the occurrence of Non-idiomatic code and the green dots represents the Idiomatic one.
+X-axis adopts date of development of the code and Y-axis is for package name hosted in the project.

 #### Project: Beaker
 ![figure1](https://github.com/MUICT-SERU/iwesep19-idioms/blob/master/figure/BeakerG1.jpg?raw=true)